iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 - `dvc.yaml` syntax features, including autocomplete and snippets
 - Parallel coordinate plots

-Give us feedback on what you'd like to see next!
+Of course, we'd also love to hear which features you'd most be looking forward to.
+Make sure to give us feedback on what you'd like to see next!

 # Thank you!

-A big thank you to those who have helped make this project possible:
+We would like to sincerely thank everyone who has helped make this project
+possible:

-- [Henning](https://github.com/hediet), for helping us get started
+- [Henning Dieterichs](https://github.com/hediet), for helping us get started
-- [Paige](https://twitter.com/DynamicWebPaige), for her support and warm tweets
+- [Paige Bailey](https://twitter.com/DynamicWebPaige), for her support and warm tweets
 - Sid, for his review and help in getting the word out there
 - The VS Code developer community
 - Everyone who has beta-tested the extension and provided their feedback!

 # Resources

+Want to read more about the extension?
+Check out the following pages:

 - [DVC extension on the VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc)